GabrielGRSilva/pokedexbd/README.md

 ## 💡 From the official course description:

-A REPL, or Read-Eval-Print Loop, is a simple interactive programming environment that takes user input, evaluates it, and returns the result to the user.
-In this guided project, you'll build a Pokedex-like REPL in Typescript that uses the PokeAPI to fetch data about Pokemon.
-It's a great way to put your Typescript knowledge to the test and learn valuable skills like HTTP networking and data serialization.
+This is a Pokedex built in TypeScript as a part of the Boot.Dev TypeScript learning path.
+In this guided project, I built a Pokedex-like REPL (Read-Eval-Print Loop) in Typescript that uses the PokeAPI to fetch data about Pokemon.
+I've also developed skills like HTTP networking and data serialization.

 ------